Chandigarh Municipal Corporation: History

-Mayor
+List of mayors

-Mayor is the Head of the Municipal Corporation.
+The mayor is the head of the Municipal Corporation.
 Of the five-year term of the Municipal Corporation, Office of the Mayor, for the first and fourth years, is reserved for women.

-Sarbjit Kaur of Bhartiya Janata Party is the incumbent mayor of Chandigarh.

-List of Mayors of Chandigarh

 Composition

 According to the Municipal Corporation Chandigarh's website, the Corporation is composed of the following members:

 Administration

-The Commissioner is the apex of the municipal administrative hierarchy that runs its administration.
+The commissioner is the apex of the municipal administrative hierarchy that runs its administration.
 He is a senior government official (usually an I.A.S officer) and is appointed by the Central government.
-He is the chief executive officer who is responsible for the passing and implementation of the annual Municipal Corporation budget, its policies and programmes.
-All personnel of the Municipal Corporation work under the Commissioner's supervision and control.
+He is the chief executive officer who is responsible for the passing and implementation of the annual municipal corporation budget, its policies and programmes.
+All personnel of the municipal corporation work under the commissioner's supervision and control.

-The current Municipal Commissioner of the Municipal Corporation Chandigarh is Anindita Mitra.
+The current municipal commissioner of the Municipal Corporation Chandigarh is Amit Kumar.

 Chandigarh being a city-state, and a Union Territory does not have a legislative assembly of its own, even though it hosts the legislative assemblies of two states Punjab & Haryana, being a common capital of both states.
 It has its own Municipal Corporation (MCC), which acts as the local governing authority of the City Beautiful (Chandigarh).
 The MCC is one of the most powerful local authorities in the Republic of India as it serves both as a regional and local authority.